 Welcome to Texere Publishing.

-We are a publishing company for innovative print, web, tablet and smart phone products for the scientific, technical and medical markets.
+We are a publishing company founded, in 2012, by heavyweight publishing entrepreneurs.
+Creating innovative print, web and mobile products for the scientific, technical and medical markets.

 At Texere, we capture the triumphs, failures, opportunities and challenges in these vital human pursuits.

 Our Mission is to provide the most interesting and useful print and online media for professionals within major scientific, technical and medical (“STM”) markets through the production of compelling editorial content, the development of engaged global communities, and the provision of outstanding opportunities for business partners.